hilltwice233/timo-toolchain/lints/readme.md

 # Timo Lints

-Shared linter options for the timo project.
+Shared linter options for the Timo Project.